 Each connection was perfectly spelled out on the Rail Europe travel planning website, and went smoothly.
 The entire trip, including all the connections, only took 2.44 hours.

 Train travel varies by country, of course, but in general, it’s safe and efficient.
 You still need to take the usual precautions, though.
 I learned this when my purse stolen once while sleeping on a train in France.
 Fortunately, police can be found at most stations if you need assistance.

-A few weeks ago, my 20-year-old daughter told me about her upcoming summer plans – a month-long trip around Europe.
+Not long ago, my daughter told me about her upcoming summer plans – a month-long trip around Europe.